Before You Arrive

 After you receive the electronic copy of your I-20, complete the following steps before booking your visa appointment:

 - Schedule a free visa information and preparation session with your personal Enrollment Advisor.

 - Check that the details on your I-20 are correct (including your date of birth) and make sure your name is the same as it appears on your passport.

 - Prepare the documents you will need to take to the embassy when attending your visa interview.

 After you complete the above steps, you should apply for your visa as soon as possible.
 It requires an interview with the U.S. Embassy and can sometimes take several weeks to schedule.

 - Complete your Visa Application.

 - Visit usembassy.gov to learn more about scheduling your visa appointment, what to expect when you arrive, and the documentation you need to take with you.

-- Notify your enrollment advisor of the date and embassy of your visa appointment.
+- Notify your personal Enrollment Advisor of the date and Embassy of your visa appointment.